srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

     # Introduce yourself.
     print("hello world")
     ```
-- The only exception is commenting `if-elif-else` statments: we comment them
+- The only exception is commenting `if-elif-else` statements: we comment them
   underneath the each statement in order to explain the code that belongs to the
   each statement particularly
   - _Bad_